 The current travel ban for Canada applies to travellers from all nationalities.
 Only a select few exceptions are made, namely for:

-Citizens and inhabitants of Canada and their immediate family members
+Citizens and inhabitants of Canada and their family members

-Persons with the Canadian nationality or Canadian Permanent Resident status, as well as their immediate family members.
+Persons with the Canadian nationality or Canadian Permanent Resident status, as well as their family members.
+Immediate family members can even travel to Canada without additional permission from the IRCC (the Canadian immigration service) despite the travel ban.
 Immediate family members are: the spouse or legal partner, a dependent child, a child of a dependent child, a (step) parent, a guardian or an attendant.
-Immediate family members must provide two pieces of evidence.
-First, a piece of evidence showing that their family member is actually a Canadian citizen, or has Permanent Resident status.
+Immediate family members must provide two pieces of evidence when checking in.
+First, a piece of evidence showing that their family member is in fact a Canadian citizen, or has Permanent Resident status.
 And secondly, proof that this person is actually an immediate family member.

 Persons registered under the Canadian Indian Act